th2-net/cradleapi/README.md

 Direction is "first" or "second" depending on endpoint that generated the message.

-Message index is a number, incremented for each new message within the same stream and direction.
+Message index is a positive number, incremented for each new message within the same stream and direction.

 I.e. if for the stream name="stream1" and direction="first" the last message index was 10, the next message index for this stream name and direction is expected to be 11.
 It can be different, but greater than 10.

 Messages can have metadata as a set of key-value string pairs, providing additional details about the message.
 Metadata cannot be used in any search requests or filtering.